SoftUni-Internal/interactive-content/EN/02-Methods/05-Returning-Values-From-Methods.md

 ## Description
 Create a method that calculates the total price of an order and prints it to the console.

-The method should receive one of the **following products**: coffee, coke, water, snacks; and a value for the quantity of the product.
+The method should receive one of the **following products**: coffee, coke, water, snacks; and of the quantity of the product.

-The prices for a single piece of each product are:
+The prices for a single item of each product are:

 |**Product**|**Price**|
 | --- | --- |